modo-studio/framework-oriented/index.md

 3. Add all the dependencies to the `Podfile`, being the first one `Core` and the last one the `Features`.
 4. Execute `pod install`.
 It'll update the workspace to include these dependencies.
 Notice that CocoaPods will create schemes for building these dependencies individually.

-> With CocoaPods it's easier to bring external dependencies, otherwise you'd need to appeal to Carthage, Git Submodules or Swift Package Manager.
+> With CocoaPods it's easier to bring external dependencies.
+Otherwise, you'd need to appeal to Carthage, Git Submodules or Swift Package Manager.

 # Tools